karimRezeika/karimRezeika/README.md

 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with python, django, and ruby, or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
-- ⚡  Instersted to learn about  cyber security (redteaming)
+- 👻  Instersted in cyber security (redteaming)
 <!-- - 👨‍💻 Check out my portfolio at https://yousef-dergham.netlify.app/ to see some of the projects I've worked on. -->